Strating the Local Leaderboard

 Filtered Results

 The main leaderboard view displays results in a comprehensive table format.
-You can also click the button of Show details
+You can also click the button ofShow details to see some detailed information of the selected sub-run.

 The results table shows key metrics for each benchmark run: